SangChan/ChineseWordCard/README.md

 # ChineseWordCard

 ## Project preferences
-- support spm
+- support swift package manager
-- above Xcode 13
+- above Xcode 13.2
 - can build from M1 as native mode

 ## Things to Do